 - Surgery to remove the breast (a mastectomy)

 If you choose to have a mastectomy, you can have an operation to create a new breast (breast reconstruction).
 Sometimes, radiation is not needed after a mastectomy.

 How do you determine what treatment is best for you?

 Historically, breast cancer meant having your breast removed.
 This is no longer true.
-Studies show that with early-stage cancer, breast-conserving surgery followed by radiation therapy can be as effective as mastectomy.
+Studies show that with early-stage cancer, breast-conserving surgery can be as effective as mastectomy.
 You and your doctor will decide which group of treatments is right for you.

 Learning that you have breast cancer can cause a range of feelings, from sadness and fear to anger and despair.
 If your emotions are making it hard to move ahead, tell your doctor.
 You may benefit from counseling or a support group.
 Talking with other people who have faced the same choices can be a big help.

 You cannot control some things that put you at risk for breast cancer, such as your gender and age.
 However, you can change other risk factors to stay as healthy as possible.